Aminulcee/aminulcee.github.io/publications.md

 ### Manuscript in Preparation

 **Integrating Remote Sensing and Temporal Data for the Predictive Modeling of Total Suspended Solids (TSS)**
 Md.
-Aminul Islam, Ananta Das Titu, Dr. Md.
+Aminul Islam, Dr. Md.
 Abdur Rashid Sarker

 - Based on undergraduate thesis work
 - **Status:** Manuscript in preparation for journal submission